mcanthony/tonic-image-builder/docs/api/(M) LookupTable.md

 Helper method used to attach a listener to the topic that is used when the LookupTable change.
 We rely on Monologue.js for our observer pattern.

-## TopicChange() : 'lookuptable.change'

-Return the topic used to notify change.

 ## destroy()

 Remove any listener attached to this LookupTable instance.